S0yKaf/maro.xyz-website/README.md

-# myblt-website
+# maro.xyz-website
 My blt provides a simple platform for general file upload.
 It features a public and private mode.

-A [cli client](https://github.com/myblt/myblt-client) can be used to upload files or directly via the website.
+A [cli client](https://github.com/kiniamaro/maro.xyz-website) can be used to upload files or directly via the website.

 ### Public mode
 Everyone can upload and retreive files.

 ### Private mode
 Everyone can see files but only members can upload new files.

-## Hacking on myblt
+## Hacking on maro.xyz

 ### Requirements
 * Python 3